mjemons/temporal-trends-AMR-manuscript/README.md

 - `Masterscript.R`: overall script which calls all the individual scripts.
 The idea here is to make the workflow clear to an external person using the scripts.

-- `/data`: folder which contains aggregated datasets (in 'original' subfolder, note that raw unaggregated data is not shared); processed versions of these data; For now we are not allowed to share aggregated data.
-This will follow as soon as we get approval

 - `/code`: folder containing code to generate temporal fits and correlations. code/preprocessing: code that generates the aggregated datasets from the raw data (not shared). code/obsolete: older analyses no longer relevant to the paper, but kept for reference (for now)